 If you select associative hatch properties when hatching the area, the hatched pattern updates automatically with the boundaries.
 By default, the hatch pattern created by BHATCH is associative.
-The associativity of a hatch pattern can be removed whenever or create nonassociative hatch using HATCH command.
-Usually, HATCH is used for open hatch area.
+The associativity of a hatch pattern can be removed whenever you want.